valdezpa09/homio/README.md

   variables:
     icon: ceiling
 ```

-This will show:

-A light icon (optional custom via icon variable),

-"Brightness - 78%" when light is on,

-"Off" when light is off,

-A horizontal slider for brightness control when light is on.

 my-slider-v2 must be installed via HACS or manually, and the resource must be included in your Lovelace configuration.

-## **homio_thermostat**
+### **homio_thermostat**

 The homio thermostat template brings smart control to your heating setup.
 It combines HVAC mode switching, target temperature setting, and a clean display layout using only button-card and layout-card components.

-Make sure to use the template named homio_thermostat for the custom button card as per the example below
+Make sure to use the template named homio_thermostat for the custom button card,

 Required Helpers & Setup

-input_boolean.homio_heating_control: Controls visibility of the temp controls
+input_boolean.homio_heating_control: Controls visibility of the temp controls when the entity is tapped.

-input_number.homio_thermostat_target_temperature: Stores the temperature to be sent in a helper which reacts much quicker on tap and only fires one service call to update the actual entity target temperature once the set button is triggered when you have the desired temperature.
+input_number.homio_thermostat_target_temperature: Stores the temperature to be sent in a helper which reacts much quicker on tap and only fires one service call to update the actual entity target temperature once the set button is triggered when you have the desired temperature set.

-Example
+**Example**

 ```
 - type: custom:button-card